4101 Reservoir Road, NW

-Competent authority for exchange of information between France and the United States, France and Canada and France and Mexico, the office of the Tax Attaché (Florent Tesson, Elizabeth Livermore) is also responsible for providing answers to questions related to the application of tax treaties signed by France with these countries and to provide general information on French taxation.
-In no circumstances, it can intervene in solving a specific case.
+Competent authority for the exchange of information between France and the United States, France and Canada and France and Mexico, the office of the Tax Attaché (Florent Tesson, Elizabeth Livermore) is also in charge of providing answers to questions related to the application of tax treaties signed by France with these countries and to provide general information on French taxation.
+In no circumstances, the taxation office can intervene in solving a specific case.

-The website of the Tax Attaché has been created within this framework.
+The website of the Tax Attaché was created within this framework.

 I. Your tax obligations as a non-resident of France

-The deadline for filing 2013 tax returns for taxpayers who are domiciled in North America is June 16, 2014.
+The deadline to file your 2014 tax returns (income from 2013) for taxpayers who are domiciled in North America is June 16, 2014.